Money: History

 A 640 BC one-third stater electrum coin from Lydia.
 According to Herodotus, the Lydians were the first people to introduce the use of gold and silver coins.
 It is thought by modern scholars that these first stamped coins were minted around 650 to 600 BC.

+Egyptian gold stater of Nectanebo II: reverse with hieroglyphs nfr-nb, minted in Egypt around 360 BC.

 The use of barter-like methods may date back to at least 100,000 years ago, though there is no evidence of a society or economy that relied primarily on barter.
 Instead, non-monetary societies operated largely along the principles of gift economy and debt.
 When barter did in fact occur, it was usually between either complete strangers or potential enemies.

 Many cultures around the world eventually developed the use of commodity money.
 The Mesopotamian shekel was a unit of weight, and relied on the mass of something like 160 grains of barley.
 The first usage of the term came from Mesopotamia circa 3000 BC.
 Societies in the Americas, Asia, Africa and Australia used shell money—often, the shells of the cowry (Cypraea moneta L. or C. annulus L.).
 According to Herodotus, the Lydians were the first people to introduce the use of gold and silver coins.
 It is thought by modern scholars that these first stamped coins were minted around 650 to 600 BC.